Elan Language Reference

 Elan allows local named values to be defined with the same name as a constant, function, or procedure defined at global level or defined in the standard library.
 In such cases, when the name is used within the same method, then it will refer to the local definition.
 If you have done this, but then need to access the constant, function, or procedure with the same name, then you can simply prefix the use of the name with a ‘qualifier’ of either global. or library. as appropriate.

-Indexed Value
+Indexed values

 If a variable is of an indexable Type, then an index or index range may be applied to the variable within an expression.
 For example: